-What might a healing anthem composed for ‘Britain’s divided nation’ sound like?
-Hear how, and why, Burton Nitta collaborated with King’s researchers Lucy Di-Silvio and Trevor Coward to engineer a larynx capable of non-human sounds, and experience it in action.
+There will also be an opportunity to hear how, and why, artists Burton Nitta collaborated with King’s College London researchers Lucy Di-Silvio and Trevor Coward to engineer a larynx capable of these non-human sounds as part of the SPARE PARTS exhibition.

 About the contributor(s)